hksiddi4/vin-finder/Readme.md

 Other API's found thanks to https://windowstickerlookup.com/

 ## Issues
+Many times false positives will appear, or if the API is on maintenance stickers will disappear causing every sequence to be 'found' but recieve None text causing a huge backlog of Retry.txt VINs.
+One idea I will try is checking the PDF name if possible as I know when downloaded, each PDF is named VIN.pdf with the corresponding VIN as the name

 MuPDF error's out sometimes, unsure how to fix as the only sign is missing fields typically in the .csv.
 Have implemented a missing_field operation to maybe assist in finding a solution.

 Dodge scripts work but I recently returned to trying it as my first attempt broke something after a few thousand successful pulls, crossing fingers it doesn't break again.